 - They are immune to bump keys – a high-security lock will not give in to picking attempts using a bump key.
 Bump keys commonly work with pin tumbler locks.
 Commercial security locks employ two mechanisms to avert giving in to bumping.
 Some of them refrain from operating using pin tumblers.
 Others use additional components.
 For instance, some have rotating disk locks while others feature sliders.
 The use of magnetic key systems among several other techniques also extensively averts possible bumping.

-- They are resistant to lock-picking – indeed, there’s no lock in the world that cannot be picked.
+- Despite their resistance, no lock in the world is impossible to pick.
 The only difference is the amount of time and the skill level of the person doing the picking.
 Commercial security locks are sophisticated, and only an expert would manage to pick it.
 In most cases, this will not just be any petty bugler or intruder.
 A professional from Veritas Locksmith can pick a high-security lock in less than a minute.

 - Their key cylinders will be drill-resistant – commercial security locks are made of hardened steel, which is quite a hard nut to crack.
 Drilling usually is the last resort when picking fails.
 The objective is to mess with the key cylinder to gain access.
 With hardened steel, drilling becomes a nightmare, and the steel becomes an additional security layer for the lock.